 PE 272 Introduction to Athletic Training Lab: (Concurrent with PE 271.)
 In this class students will experience practical application of information from PE 271 Introduction to Athletic Training.
 The course is designed to provide information in athletic training aligned with the current NATA Athletic Training Education Competencies.
 Basic concepts and skills for prevention, evaluation, first aid, therapeutic treatment, and rehabilitation will be presented.
-The lab will provide time for students to practice skills in class in addition to students gaining 60 hours of clinical observation experience in the on-campus athletic training clinics.
+The lab will provide time for students to practice skills in class in addition to students gaining 60 but not more than 105 hours of clinical observation experience in the on-campus athletic training clinics.
+This equates to about 5-7 hours per week.

 PE 273 Administration / Organization of Athletic Training: The course is an introduction to administration and organization of athletic training.
 The course includes both the theoretical basis of management as well as administrative task, organizational task, and problem solving techniques.
 The intent of the course is to prepare prospective athletic trainers to effectively develop concepts of healthcare management as well as learn the values in healthcare administration consistent with the Code of Ethics of the National Athletic Trainers' Association and the Standards of Practice for Athletic Trainers.
 Prerequisites: Admission into the Athletic Training Program, or Permission of Program Director.